outspeed-ai/outspeed/README.md

 ```

 This would install the core `outspeed` package.
-You can read [docs](http://docs.outspeed.com) to get started.
+Read our [quickstart guide](https://docs.outspeed.com/examples/quickstart) to get started.

 ### Usage

-You can read the [docs](http://docs.outspeed.com) to learn more about the SDK.
+Read the [docs](http://docs.outspeed.com) to learn more about the SDK.

 To deploy your realtime function on Outspeed's infra, you can use the `outspeed deploy` CLI.